Non Toxic Wall Paint

 Tip 2: Is non toxic wall paint more costly?

 Our next tip is to consider your budget but also to think about the long term investment of wall paint.
 The benefit of non toxic wall paint is that when you crack open the tin and start painting, you get to avoid the harsh smells that can give you a headache and can be especially rough on those with asthma or other sinusitis issues.
 But, the less obvious benefit is that long after your paint has dried, toxins are released into the atmosphere and the air in your home for up to 5 years after.
-By purchasing a non-toxic paint you get to avoid this.
+By purchasing a non toxic wall paint you get to avoid this.

 Our tip is to ensure you are investing in a good quality, durable paint.
 Regardless of whether it is non-toxic paint or standard wall paint.
 Although initially standard wall paint may be cheaper and there are plenty of low-priced options on the market, it is important to consider why they are cheaper.
 Evidence suggests that the cheaper the product, the lower quality of the materials and often the higher levels of toxins from the large amount of VOCs in the paint.
 On top of that is the fact that cheaper paint is less durable and has a lower opacity meaning more coats are going to be needed which ultimately may end up costing a lot more in the long run.
 This shows that it may be more cost effective to make the initial larger investment in good quality non-toxic paint